I welcome contributions from people working in the brain, mind, neuroscience and psychology communities.

 Here’s what you need to know if you want to write for Your Brain Health:

-- Topic/Content ideas: My readers are interested in the mind and brain, and the neuroscience and psychology of everyday life.
+2. Topic/Content ideas: My readers are interested in the mind and brain, and the neuroscience and psychology of everyday life.
 Take a look around my site and see what I’ve written about so far.
 The MOST important thing I ask is that your article is EVIDENCE-BASED … this is a neuroSCIENCE blog after all.
-If you’re a neuroscientist then I’d LOVE if you penned your own ‘Meet the Neuroscientist’ blog.
-Lastly, I’d prefer original articles, but I’m more than happy for you to write about a topic/theme etc that you’ve written about elsewhere.

-- Tone & Language: Think ‘science-lite’ or ‘The Conversation‘, ‘PsychologyToday‘ or even ‘IFLScience‘.
-Light hearted and witty is great and plain English is ESSENTIAL.
+4. Tone & Language: Think ‘science-lite’ or ‘The Conversation‘, ‘PsychologyToday‘ or even ‘IFLScience‘.
+Light-hearted and witty is great and plain English is ESSENTIAL.
 Stats succulently summarised are good.
 Absolutely report absolute risk.
 But go light on detailed methodology or analyses.
 My readers want to know why its relevant to them (not why you find it interesting!).

-- Title & hook (that’s the first line or two).
+5. Title & hook: (that’s the first line or two).
 People are busy.
 A good title will grab their attention and make them want to read your piece.
-If you’re stuck think ‘How would I explain this to my Mum?’
+If you’re stuck, as yourself, ‘How would I explain this to my Mum?’
 (Or Mom.
 I do prefer UK English, but will take it easy on you Americans).

-- Break it up.
-Bullet points.
+6. Break it up: Bullet points.
 Subtitles.
 Lists.
 White space.
 When people read online they scan.
 Make it easy for them.

-- Your bio: Please pen yourself a byline and a brief bio containing links to your website, Facebook, Twitter accounts etc. But keep your bio to just 2-3 sentences.
-And make yourself sound interesting (cos you are!).
+7. Your bio: Please pen yourself a byline and a brief bio containing links to your website, Facebook, Twitter accounts etc. But keep your bio to just 2-3 sentences.

-- Images: If you’ve got an image that can be used, then please let me know.
-But PLEASE get familiar with creative commons licenses first and make sure the image is ok to use.
+8. Images: If you’ve got an image that can be used, then please let me know.
+PLEASE get familiar with creative commons licenses first and make sure the image is ok to use.

-- I’m not in the business of promoting products or services.
+I10. ’m not in the business of promoting products or services, nor do I accept sponsored posts.
 Fullstop.
 Period.
 End of story.
-You know what I’m talking about!